Distribution of wealth: Global inequality statistics

-‘Global wealth Report 2021’, published by Credit Suisse, shows a substantial worldwide increase in wealth inequality during 2020.
-According to Credit Suisse, wealth distribution pyramid in 2020 shows that the richest group of adult population (1.1%) owns 45.8% of the total wealth.
-When compared to the 2013 wealth distribution pyramid, an overall increase of 4.8% can be seen.
-The bottom half of the world’s total adult population, the bottom quartile in the pyramid, owns only 1.3% of the total wealth.
-Again, when compared to the 2013 wealth distribution pyramid, a decrease of 1.7% can be observed.
+'Global Wealth Report 2021', published by Credit Suisse, shows a substantial worldwide increase in wealth inequality during 2020.
+According to Credit Suisse, the wealth distribution pyramid in 2020 shows that the richest group of the adult population (1.1%) owns 45.8% of the total wealth.
+Compared with the 2013 wealth distribution pyramid, an overall increase of 4.8% is evident.
+The bottom half of the world's total adult population, the bottom quartile in the pyramid, owns only 1.3% of the total wealth.
+Again, compared with the 2013 wealth distribution pyramid, there is a 1.7% decrease.
 In conclusion, this comparison shows a substantial worldwide increase in wealth inequality over these years.

-One of the main explanations for the ongoing increase of wealth inequality are the repercussions of the COVID-19 pandemic.
-Credit Suisse claims that the economic impact of the pandemic on employment and incomes in 2020 are likely to have a negative effect for the lowest groups of wealth holders, forcing them to spend more from their savings or incur higher debt.
-On the other hand, top wealth groups appeared to be relatively unaffected in this negative way.
-Moreover, they seemed to benefit from the impact of lower interest rates on share and house prices.
+One of the main explanations for the ongoing increase in wealth inequality is the repercussions of the COVID-19 pandemic.
+Credit Suisse claims that the economic impact of the pandemic on employment and incomes in 2020 is likely to negatively affect the lowest groups of wealth holders, forcing them to draw more from their savings or take on higher debt.
+On the other hand, the top wealth groups appeared to be relatively unaffected by this negative trend.
+Moreover, they seemed to benefit from the lower interest rates' impact on share and house prices.

-According to the ‘Global Wealth Report 2021’ published by Credit Suisse, there are 56 million millionaires in the world in 2020, increasing by 5.2 million from a year earlier.
+According to the 'Global Wealth Report 2021' published by Credit Suisse, there were 56 million millionaires in the world in 2020, increasing by 5.2 million from a year earlier.
 The biggest number of dollar millionaires is reported in the USA, with 22 million millionaires (approximately 39% of the world total).
-This is far ahead of China, holding second place, with 9.4% of all global millionaires.
+This is far ahead of China, which holds second place with 9.4% of all global millionaires.
 The third place is currently being held by Japan, with 6.6% of all global millionaires.